00

 • Open to amateur men and women.

-• Professional players are permitted; however, professional players must be paired with an amateur at all times, and will compete using an assigned handicap of 0 (scratch) and play 1 tee further back from amateur players in any given match (subject to opponent approval).
+• Professional players are permitted; however, professional players must be paired with an amateur at all times, and will compete using an assigned handicap of 0 (scratch) and should try to play 1 tee further back from amateur players in any given match (subject to opponent approval).

 • Players must be 16 years of age or older as of the tournament start date.